ORNL/superneuromat/docs/source/index.rst

 SuperNeuroMAT focuses on super-fast computation of Leaky Integrate and Fire **(LIF)** spiking neuron models with STDP.

-This documentation currently covers the https://github.com/ORNL/superneuromat fork, but this will be upstreamed to the main SuperNeuroMAT repository in the future.

 .. warning::
    Both the documentation and the simulator software are under development.
    Please report any issues with the software or documentation to the `GitHub issue tracker <https://github.com/ORNL/superneuromat/issues>`_.